-5.4 Hitch Coupler
+5.5 Hitch Coupler

-Fig. 14-Hitch Coupler
+Fig. 10-Hitch Coupler

-- 1. Jack Stand

-- 2. Snap Lock Pin

-- 3. Safety Chains

-- 4. Hitch Coupler

-- The jack stand is used to support the front of the chipper when disconnected from the tow vehicle or in storage

-- When towing the chipper, raise the jack stand leg and place the snap lock pin in the lower hole.

-- Lock the hitch coupler over the ball on the tow vehicle and insert the snap lock pin. - Cross the safety chains underneath the hitch coupler and attach them to the tow vehicle.
+- 1. Trailer Jack - 2.
+Snap Lock Pin - 3.
+Safety Chains - 4.
+Hitch Coupler - The jack stand is used to support the front of the chipper when disconnected from the tow vehicle or in storage. - When towing the chipper, lock the hitch coupler over the ball on the tow vehicle and insert the snap lock pin. - Raise the jack stand leg and rotate to its horizontal position.
+Insert the snap lock pin. - Cross the safety chains underneath the hitch coupler and attach them to the vehicle.